My Chef's Apron

 Mariska Ramondino

-This energy balls recipe contains a warm spice, natural sweeteners like dates, raisins, and toasted steel-cut oats (gluten-free, with a vegan-friendly option).
-Pair them with your favorite cup of coffee or tea, or make them festive to join the Holiday table.
+These gluten-free bliss balls contain a warm spice and are naturally sweetened with dates, raisins, and toasted steel-cut oats.
+They are the perfect snack and so adaptable.
+Enjoy them with your favorite cup of coffee or tea, or make them festive to join the Holiday table.

 Print Recipe Pin Recipe Rate this Recipe